History of Village School

 Dedicated in 2015, The Founders Fountain lies at the heart of The Learning Garden.
 This serene, beautifully landscaped environment provides a very special space for both group and individual teaching and learning.

-A significant renovation of the play area outside the kindergarten and transitional kindergarten classrooms is scheduled for the summer of 2016, reflective of the school’s commitment to ongoing improvement and generous community support.
+A significant renovation of the play area outside the kindergarten and transitional kindergarten classrooms has been completed in the summer of 2016, reflective of the school’s commitment to ongoing improvement and generous community support.

 Today, Village School comprises a vibrant community of 290 students and close to 70 faculty and staff members.